Authored By: Alex MacAulay, Debbie Lai, Igor Kofman

-Today, we are making a change to the way we calculate R(t) to better serve lower population regions and regions with lower case counts, as well as to improve the timeliness of our R(t) metric.
-We want to let people know faster when COVID is growing or shrinking in their communities, so that they have the most up to date information on how policies and actions can achieve different outcomes.
+Today, Covid Act Now is making a change to the way it calculates R(t) to better serve lower population regions and regions with lower case counts, as well as to improve the timeliness of our R(t) metric.
+We want to let people know faster when COVID is growing or shrinking in their communities so that they have the most up to date information on how policies and actions can achieve different outcomes.

 For those of you interested in the technical details, you can see them in our Github here.
 For those of you who want a high-level explanation, there are two key things to know about the changes we’ve made:

 (1) We now calculate R(t) based only on cases, rather than cases and deaths.